jgtolentino/saricoach-retail-insights/README.md

 ## 🏗️ Hybrid Cloud Architecture

-SariCoach uses a **Hybrid Deployment Strategy** to combine the speed of the Edge with the power of a dedicated backend.
+SariCoach uses a **Hybrid Deployment Strategy** to combine the speed of the Edge with the poir of a dedicated backend.

 ### High-Level Architecture